18F/health-tracking-course/collections/_pages/agile.md

 We have two resources for you.
 Nothing we do can help you with agile fatigue, but we can *definitely* help you with understanding what agile is.

-The video embedded below, [Foundations of Agile](https://digital.gov/event/2019/11/04/foundations-agile-i/), is based directly on the {% link agileprinciples %} guide.
+The video embedded below, [Foundations of Agile](https://digital.gov/event/2019/11/04/foundations-agile-i/), is based directly on the {% include link id="agileprinciples" %} guide.
 You could watch the video (for context), and later come back and read the guide.
 Or, perhaps you prefer reading to viewing, and you'd rather just read the guide.

 These resources care both intended for people who are new to agile.